phac-nml/irida/doc/user/tutorials/biohansel/index.md

 Viewing Individual Sample Results
 =================================

-Once the pipeline is complete, you will be able to view the `bio_hansel` pipeline results and download the output files of the analysis.
+Once the pipeline is complete, you will be able to view the `biohansel` pipeline results and download the output files of the analysis.

 ![](images/bio_hansel-analysis-details-SRR1203042.png)

-You can view the `bio_hansel` analysis output files:
+You can view the `biohansel` analysis output files:

 ![](images/bio_hansel-analysis_details-SRR1203042-output-preview.png)

-You can view the detailed `bio_hansel` match results in a tabular view:
+You can view the detailed `biohansel` match results in a tabular view:

 ![](images/bio_hansel-analysis_details-preview-match_results.png)